MicrosoftDocs/SupportArticles-docs/support/azure/devops/azure-web-app-services-related-issues.md

 #### Web App deployment on Windows is successful, but the app isn't working

-This might be because the *web.config* file isn't present in your app.
+This issue may occur because the *web.config* file isn't present in your app.
 To add a *web.config* file, follow [these steps](/azure/devops/pipelines/tasks/deploy/azure-rm-web-app#web-app-deployment-on-windows-is-successful-but-the-app-is-not-working).

 #### Web App deployment on App Service Environment (ASE) isn't working